-General The Fund is an alternative investment fund marketed towards the public pursuant to the Alternative Investment Fund Managers Act No. 45/2020.
-Alternative investment funds marketed towards the public have broader investment authorizations than UCITS.
+General The Fund is an undertaking for collective investments in transferable securities as defined in Act no. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).
+UCITS have more restricted investment authorizations than alternative investment funds.
 The Fund's investment authorizations are specified in the section on investment strategy in this prospectus.
+The Fund's ID-No. 430407-9880.

+The Fund will, for the most part, consist of shares of companies from the Nordic countries, but the fund may invest up to 15% of its assets in companies in the Baltic States.

-The Fund's ID-No. is 510422-9880.
-Base currency The Fund's base currency is the Icelandic króna (ISK).
-Operations The operations of alternative investment funds marketed towards the public are restricted to accepting funds from investors for collective investment in deposits and financial instruments on the basis of spreading risk, in accordance with a previously stated investment strategy.
-Management company Stefnir hf., ID-No. 700996-2479, Borgartún 19, 105 Reykjavík.
-Depositary Arion Bank hf.
-ID-No. 581008-0150, Borgartún 19, 105 Reykjavík.
-Distributor Arion Bank hf.
-ID-No. 581008-0150, Borgartún 19, 105 Reykjavík.
+Base currency The Fund's base currency is the euro (EUR).

+Operations The operations of UCITS are restricted to accepting funds from investors for collective investment in deposits and financial instruments on the basis of spreading risk, in accordance with a previously stated investment strategy.

+Management Company Stefnir hf., ID-No. 700996-2479, Borgartún 19, 105 Reykjavík.

+Depositary Arion Bank hf., ID-No. 581008-0150, Borgartún 19, 105 Reykjavík.

+Distributor Arion Bank hf., ID-No. 581008-0150, Borgartún 19, 105 Reykjavík.

 Bid/offer price The price of the Fund's unit shares will change during the sale period according to changes in the price of securities and other financial instruments owned by the Fund at any given time.

-Redemption period that applies on the redemption date if orders are received by 2:30 p.
+Redemption period The Fund's unit shares shall be redeemed at the owner's request at the bid price that applies on the redemption date, if orders are received before 12:00 p.m. on a business day which is also a day on which Arion Bank is open.
 Settlement is on a T+2 basis.

 Dividends The Fund is a capital growth fund.
-Dividends, interest and other earnings from the Fund's securities holdings shall be added to the Fund's principal.
-Amount The minimum investment is ISK 10,000 at sale value and ISK 5,000 by subscription.
-Rights All parties owning unit shares in the Fund have the same rights to the Fund's income and assets in proportion to their holdings.
+Dividends, interest and other earnings from the Fund's securities holdings shall be added to the Fund's principal subscription.

+Amount The minimum investment is ISK 10,000 at sale value and ISK 5,000 by income and assets in proportion to their holdings.

+Rights All parties owning unit shares in the Fund have the same rights to the Fund's